N-Olbert/TouchX11/README.md

 # User manual
 - A tap on the screen is equal to a left click

+- You may want to adjust the scaling factor in the "Settings" menu (do this BEFORE you start the server).
+Note: Currently scaling has only been tested on iOS, but it should work on any plattform.

 - Well... nothing more yet, everything else should be self-explanatory

 # Remarks